-This report from Kiwi Innovation Network Ltd (KiwiNet) is prepared on behalf of 13 public research organisations (PROs).
-These 13 PROs all received funding through the PreSeed Accelerator Fund (PreSeed) as pooling members of KiwiNet from July 2016 through June 2019.
+This report from Kiwi Innovation Network Ltd (KiwiNet) is prepared on behalf of 17 public research organisations (PROs).
+These 17 PROs all receive funding through the PreSeed Accelerator Fund (PreSeed) as pooling partners of KiwiNet.
 Since its inception, KiwiNet and the wider Commercialisation Partner Network (CPN) has demonstrated the power of bringing together diverse players across the science & innovation ecosystem to work towards a collective vision for New Zealand.
-Together they are driving towards a globally competitive technology sector that delivers significant economic growth and prosperity.
+Together they are driving towards a globally-competitive technology sector that delivers significant economic growth and prosperity.
 The foremost ingredient for success is collaboration.
 KiwiNet is a standalone company run by seven universities, six Crown Research Institutes (CRIs), one Crown Entity (Callaghan Innovation) and one independent research organisation (Cawthron Institute).
 KiwiNet exists to drive prosperity from science and innovation.
 We achieve this by joining forces to transform scientific discoveries into new business.

 KiwiNet's Investment Committee (IC) makes all major PreSeed investment decisions for KiwiNet.
-The committee brings together independent experts, with extensive business and investment experience, and technology transfer leaders from across 18 research organisations in an environment of openness, transparency, trust and mutual support.
+The committee brings together independent experts, with extensive business and investment experience, and technology transfer leaders from across 19 research organisations in an environment of openness, transparency, trust and mutual support.
 The IC is a focal point for collaboration between research organisations where projects are discussed, supported and funded on the merits of their commercial promise.
-This review summarises the outcomes of the KiwiNet IC PreSeed investments made between 1 July 2016 and 30 June 2019, together with an update on commercialisation outcomes from earlier PreSeed projects (including those preceding or not funded through KiwiNet).
+This review summarises the outcomes of the KiwiNet IC PreSeed investments made between 1 July 2019 and 30 June 2020 (current contract), together with an update on commercialisation outcomes from earlier PreSeed projects (including those preceding or not funded through KiwiNet).
+Section Two provides a selection of impact case studies resulting from projects within the KiwiNet portfolio.